adiman1/yellowcab-data-orchestrator/readme.md

 # Yellow Cab Data Orchestrator

-End-to-end, cross-platform ETL pipeline for NYC Taxi trip data using S3, Postgres, EMR, Glue/Athena, orchestrated with Airflow
+End-to-end, cross-platform ETL pipeline for the NYC Taxi trip data.

 ---

-## 📝 Purpose
+## 📝 Dataset and Purpose

+The **NYC Taxi Trip dataset** contains detailed records of taxi rides in New York City, including:

+- **Trip details:** pickup/dropoff timestamps, locations, trip distance
+- **Fare information:** fare amount, tip, total amount, and payment type
+- **Vendor information:** vendor ID, rate code, and other metadata
+- **Purpose:** Ideal for analyzing ride patterns, fare trends, outlier detection, and city-wide transportation insights
+- **Source:** Publicly available from the **NYC Taxi & Limousine Commission (TLC)**

+This dataset is **large scale and time series oriented**, making it perfect for demonstrating **ETL pipelines, cross platform orchestration, and big data analytics**.

+---

+## 📊 Pipeline Architecture

 - Ingest raw CSV taxi trip data into a Landing Zone S3 Bucket.
-- Validate files added in bucket and track processing using PostgreSQL.
+- Validate files added in bucket and track processing status (for idempotency) using PostgreSQL.
 - Process and aggregate data added files on EMR using Spark.
 - Store cleaned/aggregated data back in a Transformed S3 Bucket.
 - Crawl the transformed bucket and Make processed data queryable via AWS Glue and Athena.